pkoning2/ddcmp/doc/kicad.md

 Note the correct orientation of D1, D2, D3, J7, U1, U2, U3, and U4.
 U1 is oriented with the USB at the top of the board and all the contacts matched to pads on the board.
 The other three ICs have a square pad at pin 1.
 J7 (the 40-pin connector) has the keying notches towards the top of the board.
 The LEDs have their flat side at the square pad.

-The transformers have an orientation dot on the package, but since they are symmetrical this does not matter.
+The transformers TR1 and TR2 have an orientation dot on the package.
+For the ADT2-71T+ orintation is important (see above).

 ## Software load